Trygve Vrenne

 Trygve Daniel Vrenne (13 September 1887 - 1963) was a Norwegian teacher and writer.

 He was born in Berg i Østfold.
-When he was still young, his family moved to Åmli where his father served as bailiff.
+When he was still young, his family moved to Åmli Municipality where his father served as bailiff.
 Vrenne finished his secondary education in Arendal in 1906.
 He held short-term jobs as a teacher in Åmli, Lillesand, Sandnes and Notodden, and did secretarial work at the Parliament of Norway.
 From 1914 to 1915 he was the editor-in-chief of the newspaper Rjukan.
 He also travelled somewhat extensively, and tried his hand at writing.
 In 1919 he issued a short biography on August Oddvar, and in 1925 he published the poetry collection Betroelser on Gyldendal in Denmark.
 He wrote about his travels in Aftenposten, Tidens Tegn, Morgenbladet and Nationen.

 In 1919 Vrenne graduated with the cand.philol. degree from the University of Oslo.
 His master's thesis in English was named Menneskeskildringen hos George Eliot, studying descriptions of people in George Eliot's writings.
 He subsequently worked as a teacher at the upper secondary schools in Ringerike from 1920, Larvik from 1922 and then at Bergen Cathedral School from 1929.